Great Ocean Trail Run with Find Your Feet

 * Find Your Feet Tours are a holiday involving trail running.
 Their guides will craft each days’ runs to meet your individual needs and en route will frequently stop to soak up the ambience and to take plenty of photos.
 Therefore, running distances noted in this itinerary can vary to differentiate between guest abilities and make your Find Your Feet Tour a rich experience.

 Direct bookings only.
-For all bookings please contact Australian Walking Company on +61 3 5237 4276 or email
+For all enquiries please contact Find Your Feet Tours via email

 Introducing your Find Your Feet Trail Running Guides